JNetoGH/Web-Email-Marketing/README.md

 # Email-Marketing
-An e-mail marketing html example

-You can have a look at the releases section
+An e-mail marketing html example, using table layouts You can have a look at the releases section